quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week2.md

                             OR
 Can I directly compute the distance ?

 - If my ray intersects only one plane, then I can get the minimum distance of the casted ray from the axes directly from intersected coordinates.
+And this is false.
+- Irrespective of number of planes my ray intersects, I have to find the minimum distance between the ray and axes.

 ## **Tuesday: January 9**